Location IconGPS icon

 • Hypovolemic shock: Severe internal bleeding can result in shock, a potentially fatal condition that requires prompt medical intervention.

-Alternative Therapies For Ectopic pregnancy
+Alternative Therapies For Ectopic Pregnancy

 The only successful treatment for ectopic pregnancy is the removal of the embryo, which is usually accomplished through surgery or medicines.
 Delaying therapy can result in fallopian tube rupture and severe bleeding, both of which can be fatal.